RIGHT ROUTE: Saint-Jean-Pied-de-Port ➜ Valcarlos: 11.5km

 Take care crossing the main road here, traffic is infrequent but the locals have heavy feet.

-LédigosLédigos ➜ Terradillos de Templarios: 3.0km
+LédigosLédigos to Terradillos de Templarios: 3.0km

 Ascent: 21m Descent: -40m